 - Be a US citizen;

 - Meet or have met (if already admitted) the requirements for the KU Department of Special Education admissions

 - Agree to the requirements in the US DOE Service Obligation Requirements

-- Agree to attend a summer conference at the University of Kansas and the National TASH Conference on Dec.
-13-15th, 2017 in Atlanta, GA.
+- Agree to attend a summer conference at the University of Kansas and the National TASH Conference in Dec.
+2018

 Please read the instructions below carefully before filling out the application and have all of the required documents ready to upload.
 Documents uploaded must be in word or PDF format.
 Once you start the process, you cannot save the application to complete at a later time.
 Your data will not be saved until you complete and submit the entire form.

 Admission to the program and funding for scholars is a highly competitive process.
 For full consideration of your application, you will be required to upload the following:

 a) Your career objectives focused on professional goals for improving access to inclusive education for students with severe disabilities

 b) A description of your current and previous training and/or teaching licenses (general and special education)